 Why Are Mosses Useful?

 Mosses are essential for their habitat.
 They play an important role in forming soil that allows other plants to grow and take root.
-Moss also protects the soil from eroding before becoming soil themselves when they decompose.
+Moss also protects the soil from eroding before becoming soil itself when they decompose.
 Some species also provide nitrogen for the ecosystem.

 Moss-covered logs and rocks also make a great piece to have in gardens.
 In some areas, the entire garden is one moss mat that needs little looking after as it doesn’t need mowing or watering.